You will learn

 - Choose either Create Flow or Browse Ideas to be taken to the library directly.

-- You can find all loyalty and sales-oriented flows we offer by filtering your view by the following goal: "Build Customer Loyalty."
+- You can find all loyalty and sales-oriented flows we offer by filtering your view by the following goal: "Remind people to purchase."

 After populating any flow in your account from the library, we recommend reviewing all email content and updating the templates to match your brand.